catseye/Wanda/README.md

 discouraged me further.

-But Enchilada is really not all that similar to Wanda, and the idea and the desire to turn it into a real (toy) language never really went away.
+But Enchilada is really not all that similar to Wanda, and the idea and the desire to turn Wanda into a real (toy) language never really went away.
 So here we are.

 Further Work